Seewoosagur Ramgoolam

 Sir Seewoosagur Ramgoolam (18 September 1900 – 15 December 1985), often referred to as Chacha "Uncle" Ramgoolam or SSR, was a Mauritian physician, politician, and statesman.
-He served as the island's only chief minister, first prime minister, and fifth governor-general.
+He served as the island's only chief minister and premier and then becoming its first prime minister, and eventually served as governor-general.

 He is widely recognized as the nation's founding father.
 After Guy Rozemont's death in 1956, Ramgoolam served as the leader of the Labour Party of Mauritius until his death in 1985 and led the country to independence in 1968.

-His son, Navinchandra Ramgoolam, has served as prime minister of Mauritius in the past and currently occupies the office.
+His son, Navin Ramgoolam, has served as prime minister of Mauritius in the past and currently occupies the office.

 Early life

 Seewoosagur "Kewal" Ramgoolam, was born on 18 September 1900 at Belle Rive, Mauritius, in the district of Flacq in a Bhojpuri speaking Hindu Indo-Mauritian family.
-His father, Moheeth Ramgoolam also known as Mohit Mahto was an Indian immigrant labourer belonging to the Koeri community.
+His father, Moheeth Ramgoolam also known as Mohit Mahto was an Indian immigrant.
+His family belongs to the Vaish community, or Koeri (Kushwaha) caste.
 Moheeth came to Mauritius aged 18 in a ship called The Hindoostan in 1896.
 His elder brother, Ramlochurn, had left the home village of Harigaon in the Bhojpur district of Bihar in search of a better life abroad.
-Moheeth worked as an indentured labourer and later became a Sirdar (overseer) at Queen Victoria Sugar Estate.
+Moheeth became a Sirdar (overseer) at Queen Victoria Sugar Estate.
 When he married Basmati Ramchurn in 1898, he moved to Belle Rive Sugar Estate.
 Basmati was a young widow born in Mauritius.
 She already had two sons: Nuckchadee Heeramun and Ramlall Ramchurn.

 Ramgoolam had his early grounding in Bhojpuri, Indian culture and philosophy, in the local evening school of the locality (called Baitka in Mauritian Hindu term), where children of the Hindu community learnt the vernacular language and glimpses of the Hindu culture.
 The teacher (guruji) would teach prayers and songs.
 Sanskrit prayers and perennial values taken from sacred scriptures like the Vedas, the Ramayana, the Upanishads, and the Bhagavad Gita were also taught.